SteveJustin1963/tec-AT5000/README.md

         JR NZ, L3   ; Jump to the start of the loop if D is not zero JR L2       ; Jump to the start of the program if D is zero and look for a new key
 ```
+The program starts by clearing the first 8 memory locations to ensure a blank screen display, although only 6 locations are necessary.
+Register A is set to zero, and this value is stored in memory locations 0900-0907.
+The program then compares the value in the accumulator (A) with OA (hexadecimal 10) to determine the key value.

+If the key value is A or higher, the program jumps to a different section.
+Otherwise, the program loads the DE register with the start of the display table.
+The program proceeds to find the first available blank memory location by iterating through memory and checking for a zero value.
+Once a blank location is found, the key value is increased by 80 and stored back into register E. This ensures that the DE register points to a specific table byte.

+Next, the program loads HL with the start of memory and searches for the blank memory location.
+When found, the byte pointed to by DE is loaded into register A, and the table value is stored in the blank memory location.

+To detect the same or a different button, the index register is modified by loading it with FF (hexadecimal) so that subsequent button presses can be identified.

+The scanning process begins at the left end of the display.
+HL is loaded with the start of memory, and the program initializes D with 06 to indicate six loops of the program.
+The delay value for turning on each digit is stored in register B.

+The program retrieves the data at the first memory location into register A, outputs it to the segment port, and loads C into A to output it to the cathode port.
+Register C is rotated right to access the second display, creating a short delay to display the digit.
+Register A is then zeroed, and the program outputs to the cathode port to turn off the display.

+The program increments to the next location, decrements the loop register (D), and jumps back to the start of the loop if D is not zero.
+If D is zero, indicating the end of the loop, the program jumps back to the start to look for a new key.

 ## TE-Dial-Alarm-2